 Since Cotes adsorption dehumidifers can draw their energy from low-exergy sources, such as thermal inputs or waste heat from other areas of your production, they aren’t only easily and flexibly integratable into your production and energy systems but also very energy-efficient.
 Cotes specifically emphasizes customisability by offering configurations that can regulate energy savings, autonomously turn on and off depending on production demand, use heat recovery and desalt the air.
 Most commonly, food and beverage prouding clients of Cotes opt for a model from the all-round/ C-line for their production needs.
 The different sizes and customisable details such as filter and additional modules make it easy for to compromise neither on your humidity nor energy-saving wishes.
 You can request a product recommendation or look through our free downloadeable brochures for more information.

 Condensation dehumidifers are a little less flexible when it comes to the energy source.
 The cooling circuit which is run by a compressor requires a high-exergy source, such as electricity which limits installation site but does not usually pose an issue for the environments condensation dehumidifers are suited for.
 Our LK model adapts some characteristics of the cooling dehumidifers and as a hybrid model it can drain the extracted water away instead of directing a humid air stream out of your production area.

 WANT TO KNOW MORE?

-If you'd like to determine whether you have a need for an adsorption or condensing dry-air solution in your production and would like to receive a product recommendation please feel to reach out to our respective specialists.
+If you'd like to determine whether you have a need for an adsorption or condensing dry-air solution in your production and would like to receive a product recommendation please feel to reach out to our trusted partners near you.